LimeLime scootermicromobilitye-scootershared mobility

 Lime scooters do not charge themselves through solar or kinetic energy.
 They have no plug-in chargers built into city infrastructure (with rare exceptions for LimeHub-equipped markets).
 The battery drains during use until it falls below an operational threshold, at which point Lime's system flags the scooter as needing collection.
 Two systems then handle recharging:

-- Lime in-house operations teams (smaller fleets in select cities): Lime employees collect and charge scooters at centralized warehouses.
+• Lime in-house operations teams (smaller fleets in select cities): Lime employees collect and charge scooters at centralized warehouses.
 This model has been scaling back in favor of the contractor-driven Juicer program in most US markets.

 From a rider's perspective, this means the scooter you unlock at 8 AM was almost certainly picked up by a juicer the previous night, charged in someone's garage, and dropped at that location 2–3 hours before you found it.

-How Do Lime Juicers Charge Scooters at Home?
+How Do Lime Scooters Get Charged?

 How Do Lime Scooters Know Where to Be in the Morning?